- Mould Made

 Hot Press Surface

 Finish is hard.
 The color is a soft bright white.
-The sizing appeared thin, but took a wash easily with even color, no blossoming or splotching.
+The sizing appears thin, but takes a wash easily with even color, no blossoming or splotching.

 Resists – OK. very crisp edges.